FlowFuse/flowfuse/docs/cloud/introduction.md

 Enterprise level teams come with their own MQTT broker.
 You can provision clients from the broker tab in the left hand menu.

-Teams will initially come with up to 20 clients, with the ability to add more coming in later releases.
+Teams can register up to 20 clients as part of their plan.
+The ability to purchase additional packs of clients will come in a future release.

 The broker is available on `broker.flowfuse.cloud` and supports the following connection types: